emoncms/backup/readme.md

 # Emoncms Module Install

- Install this module in your home folder then symlink the sub-folder called backup to your emoncms Modules directory:
+ Install this module within your home folder or a folder of your choice then symlink the sub-folder called backup to your emoncms Modules directory (assuming your emoncms folder is in the usual place).
+From within the parent folder you choose (such as ~/)

-    cd ~/
     git clone https://github.com/emoncms/backup.git
-    ln -s /home/pi/backup/backup/ /var/www/emoncms/Modules/backup
+    ln -s $PWD/backup/ /var/www/emoncms/Modules/backup

 **Note: Ensure you are running the latest version of Emoncms on the Stable branch.
 [A change was merged on the 9th Feb 16 to Emoncms core](https://github.com/emoncms/emoncms/commit/e83ad78e6155275d7537104367b8d44ef63d78fe) that enables symlinked modules which is essential for backup module to appear in Emoncms**